codenet/col733-cloud/virt-mem.md

 translation, a process can only access its own *virtual address space*, i.e, whatever addresses are mapped into the process' page table.
 Page table pages are of course not in the process' virtual address space.
-Changing CR3 is a privileged instruction requires CPU to be running in ring 0.
+Changing CR3 is a privileged instruction which requires CPU to be running in ring 0.

 However, now every load/store requires 3 memory accesses: 2 in page table + 1
 actual access.
 Hardware therefore caches virtual page number to physical page